Program Advisory Board

 Donna Meyer is the CEO of the Organization for Associate Degree Nursing (OADN) and is an executive leader in the National Education Progression in Nursing Collaborative (NEPIN), partially funded by the Robert Wood Johnson Foundation.
 Prior to beginning her tenure, as OADN’s CEO she was the Dean of Health Sciences and Lewis and Clark Community College and the Director of the Lewis and Clark Family Health Clinic, the only nurse managed center operated by a community college.
 She developed the clinic in 2007 through the assistance of funding from Health Resources and Services Administration (HRSA) Nursing Education and Practice Grant.
 She is very engaged in numerous organizations, holding appointments and offices in both state and national organizations.
 Her professional nursing activities include: HRSA’s National Advisory Council on Nurse Education and Practice (NACNEP), American Red Cross National Nursing Committee, the National Academies Global Forum on Interprofessional Healthcare Education, the Nurses on Boards Coalition Board of Directors, American Sentinel University Advisory Board, American Association of Community Colleges Workforce Commission, and Sigma Theta Tau International Honor Society.
 Additionally, she has lead nursing mission trips to a remote village in Guatemala for both faculty and students to provide much needed healthcare.
 She has received various awards for her work including the: MetLife Community College Excellence Award for Innovation, Illinois Nurses Association Innovation in Health Care Award, Illinois Community Administrators Award for Innovation, Illinois Nursing Pinnacle Leader of the Year, the Southern Illinois University Outstanding Nursing Alumni Award, the YWCA Woman of Distinction Award, and was inducted into the Southern Illinois University Hall of Fame.
 In 2015, she was bestowed the Professor Emeritus designation from Lewis and Clark Community College.
 She has published in numerous journals on various nursing topics and presented at both national and international conferences on nursing leadership, innovative clinical practice, and education.
 She is a fellow of the National League of Nursing’s Academy of Nursing Education and an honorary fellow in the Academy of Associate Degree Nursing.

 Carol Pehotsky, DNP, RN, NEA-BC, ACNS-BC, CPANt, is associate chief nursing officer of surgical services for Cleveland Clinic health system, and senior director of surgical nursing at Cleveland Clinic main campus.
 In her role, she is responsible for leading the strategic direction of all surgical nursing services throughout the health system, as well as providing direct oversight and supervision for the surgical nursing areas within Cleveland Clinic main campus.
 Dr. Pehotsky has received certifications as an Adult Health Clinical Nurse Specialist, a Certified PeriAnesthesia Nurse, and an Advanced Nurse Executive.
-She is a recipient of the Cleveland Clinic Professional Development and Education Award and her departments have been recognized for engagement and excellence at the organizational level.
+She is a recipient of the Cleveland Clinic Professional Development and Education Award and her departments have been recognized for engagement.

 In his role as Regional Chief Nurse Executive &Vice President, Dr. Spicer provides strategic leadership to drive “Best Hospital” initiatives across the Southern California region of Kaiser Permanente.
 Working collaboratively with the 15 medical center Nurse Executives, he and his team ensure consistency of operational systems and processes.
 In order to maximize the quality and safety of patient care as well as meet the clinical and financial goals of Kaiser Permanente Health Plan/Hospitals, he leverages his experience in professional practice, health care delivery systems, workforce policy, program evaluation, and health services research.